apernet/mwgp/README.md

 See [PRINCIPLES.md](./PRINCIPLES.md).

-TLDR: mwgp-server decrypts handshake messages by the given server-side private key.
-It is able to identify the sender of the message by its public key, keep records of the corresponding index, and forward all subsequent data messages to the desired destination according to this unencrypted index in the packet header, without decrypting the data messages. mwgp also resolves the index conflict by a mechanism called WireGuard Index Translation.
+Summary: mwgp-server decrypts WireGuard handshake messages using the configured server-side private key.
+It is able to identify the sender of the handshake message by its public key.
+Then it records the corresponding sender index, which is always unencrypted, and forwards all subsequent data messages to the desired destination, according to this sender index.
+There is no need to decrypt data messages.
+The sender index is generated locally, so there is a small chance of index conflict. mwgp resolves the conflict by a mechanism called WireGuard Index Translation.

 ## Install